nnn

 INDICATIONS

-Symptoms of typical uncomplicated dengue usually start with fever within 5 to 6 days after a person has been bitten by an infected mosquito.
+Symptoms of typical uncomplicated dengue usually start with fever within 5 to 6 days after a person has been bitten.

 The specific indications of this disease include: